rern/RuneUI_enhancement/features.md

 - Coverart
 	- Set Large Coverart to scale up with page width (except webradio vu meter)
 	- Toggle scaling temporarily by tapping top-left corner (Restored on song changed or refresh.)
-	- Get local files first (easiest to manage ang can be used to overide the ones in ID3tag)
+	- Get local files first (easiest to manage and can be used to overide the embedded ID3)
 	- Extract from ID3tag if local files not available (used for songs from various albums in the same directory)
 	- Get from last.fm if not locally available
-	- Save the downloaded missing cover arts for local use
 	- Show VU meter in webradio - animated while play
 - Volume
 	- Show pre-mute level instead of 0 on mute